STUDENT RIGHTS, RESPONSIBILITIES & EXPECTATIONS

 - Students are responsible for their behavior and adhere to TransTech policies, practices, and procedures.

-- Students are responsible for respecting the property of other people and TransTech property.
+- Students are responsible for respecting other people’s property and TransTech’s property.

 - Students are responsible for attending class and being ON TIME each day.